damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 6.- When prompted to reboot into TWRP, select <b>Continue</b>.

-7.- In TWRP, select the <b>MOUNT</b> option and mount all partitions.
+7.- In TWRP, select the <b>MOUNT</b> option and mount all possible partitions.

 8.- Return to TWRP home menu and select the <b> Install </b> option , then <b>Select Storage</b> and choose the <b>Micro SD card</b> option and select the <b>lineage-17.1-[date]-UNOFFICIAL-[codename]-daviiid99.zip</b> file from root directory.